ChrisPJohnstone/todo/README.md

 - `td show [id]` shows a specific todo item
 - `td update [id]` updates a todo item.
 Change due date example `td updaet 3 --due monday`

+## Development

+- You can run libraries without instal by calling dir e.g. `python src/todo/` or `python src/notify/`

 # TMUX Integration

 You can use widgets (e.g. `#(while td count; do sleep 5; done)`) to include td items in your status bar.